top of page

 Handwoven luxury merino lambswool scarves

-My handwoven scarves, shawls, snoods and other accessories are for sale in my website for UK and USA delivery.
+My handwoven scarves, shawls, snoods, and other accessories are for sale in my website for UK and USA delivery.

 bottom of page